real food. real life.

 It tastes as good as it looks.

 Garden fresh summertime veggies in a sweet and saucy balsamic glaze, mixed with my most precious staple - spaghetti noodles.
-Ummmmmm, yes, please!
-And sprinkled with roasted pipits because, hey, why not.
-This dish surprised my tastebuds, and my daughter, who saw this heap of vegetables and gobbled it down.
-Yes, that's right folks - my 3 year old cleaned her plate from this dish.
-I feel like I should get an award for that big feat alone.
-Phew!
+Sprinkled with roasted pipits because, hey, why not.

 I give you this, awesome 10 minute dish for supper tonight.